Marcelo-Lemos/micrortsMetaBot/README.md

 We call it MetaBot because it selects an algorithm to play in its behalf at each game frame (instead of searching in the huge action space).

+## Configuring the project

+After cloning, you must add all jars in `lib/` folder to your classpath (each IDE has an specific way of doing this).
+Note that `log4j-api-2.11.2-javadoc.jar` must be added as "attached javadoc" for `log4j-api-2.11.2.jar`.

+Note that `microrts.jar` refers to commit `e4238abc` of the project (https://github.com/santiontanon/microrts/commit/e4238abc71c6f042cdf669a2a7e377436b5a042b).
+To refer to the latest version of microRTS, clone the project and add it as a referenced project to microRTSMetaBot.

 ## Running an experiment

 An experiment is executed by running `./rlexperiment.sh configfile` where configfile is a file formatted with Java .properties style.